Particle.news

 Overview

-• The Millennium Challenge Corporation (MCC), a U.S. foreign aid agency founded in 2004, is being shuttered as part of the Trump administration’s cost-cutting measures led by the Department of Government Efficiency (DOGE).
+• The Millennium Challenge Corporation (MCC), founded in 2004 to promote economic growth in developing countries, is being dismantled as part of a broader federal downsizing initiative led by the Trump administration and Elon Musk’s Department of Government Efficiency (DOGE).

-• All MCC programs will be terminated, with limited wind-down periods granted for select projects in countries like Ivory Coast, Nepal, and Senegal.
+• All MCC programs are being terminated, with limited extensions granted for projects in Ivory Coast, Mongolia, Nepal, and Senegal to ensure safety at construction sites or near-completion work.